-NOTE: This story was written on June 23, 2013.
-Hidden Valley owners who want more up to date information can contact me at
+NOTE: This story was written on June 22, 2013.
+Hidden Valley owners who want more up to date information can go to the website Hidden Valley, Alberta.

 Siksika, Hidden Valley, Alberta – June 22, 2013: